MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-hdinsight.md

 ### Run lab script

-1. Copy the lab script  in a new cell.
+1. Copy a lab script into a new cell.

 1. Press the **SHIFT + ENTER** keys to run the code in this block.
-Please note taht some scripts take more than 10 minutes to run.
+Please note taht some scripts take more than 10 minutes to complete.

 ### View results with Microsoft Azure Storage Explorer